-The Tektronix 519 is a 1 GHz oscilloscope introduced in 1961.
+The Tektronix 519 is a 1 GHz oscilloscope which first appeared in the 1961 catalog.
 The 1 GHz bandwidth was achieved by driving the plates of the CRT directly with no vertical amplifier.
-This achieves a vertical deflection of ~10 V/cm.
+This achieved a vertical deflection of ~10 V/cm.
 To achieve the 1 GHz bandwidth Tektronix also made a unique 125 Ω GR-874 connector which is not compatible with the commercial 50 Ω GR-874 connector.
 The 519 also came standard with a camera mount bezel.
 Only the center of the CRT was guaranteed for the bandwidth so the non-displayed portion of the CRT is covered by the bezel.
 Each bezel has the specifications for the CRT.
-The 519 on display at the museum has a vertical sensitivity of 9.46V/cm and a risetime of 300 pS.
+This photo shows Cliff Moulton working on a 519 prototype.

-The museum does not have any 125 Ω GR-874 connectors so we are driving the oscilloscope with a Type 106 Square-Wave Generator through a 50 Ω coax with clip leads to the input.
+The museum does not have many 125 Ω GR-874 connectors so we are driving the oscilloscope with a Type 106 Square-Wave Generator through a 50 Ω coax with clip leads to the input.
 This mismatch in termination provides some nice reflections for the display.
 The museum also has a 519 CRT on display as well.

 This delay line, along with the longer CRT and large transformer required a larger and more robust mechanical package.

 Stan Griffiths, one of the two museum founders, calibrated 519 oscilloscopes early in his career at Tektronix.